Outhouse: Common features

 Outhouses vary in design and construction.
 They are by definition outside the dwelling, and are not connected to plumbing, sewer, or septic system.
 The World Health Organization recommends they be built a reasonable distance from the house balancing issues of easy access versus that of smell.

 The superstructure exists to shelter the user, and also to protect the toilet itself.
 The primary purpose of the building is for privacy and human comfort, and the walls and roof provide a visual screen and some protection from the elements.
 The outhouse also has the secondary role of protecting the toilet hole from sudden influxes of rainwater, which would flood the hole and flush untreated wastes into the underlying soils before they can decompose.

 Outhouses are commonly humble and utilitarian, made of lumber or plywood.
-This is especially so, so they can easily be moved when the earthen pit fills up.
+This is especially so they can easily be moved when the earthen pit fills up.
 Depending on the size of the pit and the amount of use, this can be fairly frequent, sometimes yearly.
 As pundit "Jackpine" Bob Cary wrote: "Anyone can build an outhouse, but not everyone can build a good outhouse."
 Floor plans typically are rectangular or square, but hexagonal outhouses have been built.

 The arrangements inside the outhouse vary by culture.
 In Western societies, many, though not all, have at least one seat with a hole in it, above a small pit.
 Others, often in more rural, older areas in European countries, simply have a hole with two indents on either side for the user's feet.
 In Eastern societies, there is a hole in the floor, over which the user crouches.
 A roll of toilet paper is usually available.
 Old corn cob, leaves, or other types of paper may instead be used.

 The decoration on the outhouse door has no standard.
 The well-known crescent moon on American outhouses was popularized by cartoonists and had a questionable basis in fact.
 There are authors who claim the practice began during the colonial period as an early "mens"/"ladies" designation for an illiterate populace (the sun and moon being popular symbols for the sexes during those times).
 Others dismiss the claim as an urban legend.
 What is certain is that the purpose of the hole is for venting and light and there were a wide variety of shapes and placements employed.